 • You'll need 3 tablespoons of fat in the pan–if the beef hasn't released this much fat, add enough butter or oil to make up the quantity.

-• Add onions, mushrooms, and 1/2 teaspoon kosher salt and 1/4 teaspoon pepper to the pan.
-Sauté until onions and mushrooms are softened, starting to brown, and most of the liquid that has been released has evaporated.
-Add the garlic and cook for 1 minute.
+• Add the onions, mushrooms, 1/2 teaspoon kosher salt, and 1/4 teaspoon pepper to the pan.
+Sauté until the onions and mushrooms are softened, beginning to brown, and most of the released mushroom liquid has evaporated.

-• Add the beef broth, Dijon mustard, Worcestershire sauce, paprika, and 1 teaspoon of fresh thyme leaves.
-Stir in the uncooked egg noodles, and bring the mixture to a boil.
-Cover, reduce heat, and simmer for 7-10 minutes, stirring every couple of minutes, until the noodles are cooked through.*
+• Stir in the uncooked egg noodles, submerging them in the broth as much as possible, and bring the mixture to a boil.
+Cover the pan and reduce the heat to maintain a simmer.
+Cook for 7-10 minutes, stirring every couple of minutes, until the noodles are cooked through.

 Notes